 Learn how to paint wooden Easter eggs with this easy technique.
+Draw designs with sharpies and then paint with vibrant watercolors for eggs that last long past Easter!

-Want to learn how to paint wooden Easter eggs that will last year after year and withstand heavy (kid) use?
+Want to learn how to paint wooden Easter eggs that will last year after year and withstand heavy kid use?

-They can be brought out Easter after Easter, given as gifts, and be added to the play kitchen for some extra fun pretend play.
+They can be brought out Easter after Easter, given as gifts, and be added to the play kitchen for some fun pretend play.

 How to Paint Wooden Easter Eggs

-- Liquid watercolor paints
+- Liquid watercolor paints or watercolor paint pods

 - Draw designs on your wood eggs